Tuttle Tactical Management Purchases 1,953 Shares of Applied Materials, Inc. (NASDAQ:AMAT)

 Tuttle Tactical Management lifted its position in shares of Applied Materials, Inc. (NASDAQ:AMAT) by 51.5% during the fourth quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
 The institutional investor owned 5,748 shares of the manufacturing equipment provider’s stock after purchasing an additional 1,953 shares during the period.
 Tuttle Tactical Management’s holdings in Applied Materials were worth $496,000 at the end of the most recent quarter.

-Other institutional investors and hedge funds have also recently added to or reduced their stakes in the company.
-Benjamin Edwards Inc. bought a new position in shares of Applied Materials during the third quarter valued at about $25,000.
+Several other institutional investors and hedge funds have also recently added to or reduced their stakes in AMAT.
+Benjamin Edwards Inc. bought a new stake in Applied Materials in the third quarter worth about $25,000.
 Norway Savings Bank bought a new stake in Applied Materials in the third quarter worth about $30,000.
 Paces Ferry Wealth Advisors LLC bought a new stake in Applied Materials in the third quarter worth about $31,000.
 Sun Life Financial INC bought a new stake in Applied Materials in the third quarter worth about $32,000.
 Finally, Northwest Investment Counselors LLC bought a new stake in Applied Materials in the third quarter worth about $35,000.
 78.80% of the stock is currently owned by institutional investors.

 AMAT has been the topic of several research reports.
-Barclays lifted their price objective on shares of Applied Materials from $70.00 to $74.00 and gave the stock an “equal weight” rating in a research report on Friday, November 13th.
-Craig Hallum lifted their price objective on shares of Applied Materials from $83.00 to $87.00 and gave the stock a “buy” rating in a research report on Friday, November 13th.
-Deutsche Bank Aktiengesellschaft lifted their price objective on shares of Applied Materials from $80.00 to $96.00 in a research report on Thursday, December 17th.
 Credit Suisse Group lifted their price objective on shares of Applied Materials from $85.00 to $100.00 and gave the stock an “outperform” rating in a research report on Friday, November 13th.
-Finally, JPMorgan Chase & Co. boosted their price target on shares of Applied Materials from $84.00 to $88.00 and gave the company an “overweight” rating in a research report on Friday, November 13th.
+Mizuho lifted their price objective on shares of Applied Materials from $82.00 to $96.00 and gave the stock a “buy” rating in a research report on Monday, December 28th.
+KeyCorp lifted their price objective on shares of Applied Materials from $89.00 to $104.00 and gave the stock an “overweight” rating in a research report on Wednesday, January 6th.
+Royal Bank of Canada boosted their price target on shares of Applied Materials from $82.00 to $95.00 in a research report on Tuesday, January 5th.
+Finally, Barclays boosted their price target on shares of Applied Materials from $70.00 to $74.00 and gave the company an “equal weight” rating in a research report on Friday, November 13th.
 Six research analysts have rated the stock with a hold rating and seventeen have issued a buy rating to the stock.
 The stock has an average rating of “Buy” and an average target price of $88.25.

 AMAT stock opened at $109.22 on Wednesday.
 The company has a debt-to-equity ratio of 0.52, a current ratio of 3.00 and a quick ratio of 2.12.
 Applied Materials, Inc. has a one year low of $36.64 and a one year high of $109.58.
 The stock has a market cap of $99.86 billion, a PE ratio of 27.86, a P/E/G ratio of 2.06 and a beta of 1.48.
 The firm has a 50 day simple moving average of $90.25 and a two-hundred day simple moving average of $70.59.